-It's long been rumoured that Panasonic would launch a so-called 'full-frame GH5', which, as it turns out, isn't too far wrong: in early 2019 the company will release two full-frame mirrorless cameras in its all-new Lumix S lineup.
+It had long been rumoured that Panasonic would launch a so-called 'full-frame GH5', which, as it turns out, isn't too far wrong: on 18 March 2019 the company will release two full-frame mirrorless cameras in its all-new Lumix S line-up.

-Called the S1 and S1R, here's all the details about the new system camera, its design, lens mount, lens roadmap, and how Lumix Pro will fit into the existing Lumix and wider full-frame mirrorless camera line-up.
+Called the S1 and S1R, here's all the details about the new system camera, its design, lens mount, lens roadmap, and how the new Lumix Pro support network will operate in conjunction with the existing Lumix and new full-frame mirrorless camera line-up.

 Lens mount and lenses

 - Leica L mount lenses: Leica SL, TL, CL compatible

 - Micro Four Thirds (MFT) lenses not compatible

 - Panasonic, Leica and Sigma in lens alliance